-Digital Disruption 3.0
+Digital Transformation 3.0

 The Butler Economy

 New forms of connectivity and sensors along with the miniaturization of big data are causing previously un-thought of and highly disruptive personalization methods.
 The Butler Economy, coined by Chuck Martin, is about the transformation of how businesses will need to serve customers who are being connected to everything around them as they go through their daily lives.
-This session defines the seven major forces, ranging from all-the-time everywhere-marketing to the end of push-pull marketing.
+This session defines the major forces, ranging from all-the-time everywhere-marketing to the end of push-pull marketing.

 Predictive, Adaptive, Responsive

 Over the next five years, $6 trillion will be spent on new solutions relating to the Internet of Things, with consumer spending topping $1 trillion.
 Billions of sensors will change the entire supply chain, linking supply and demand to time and location.
 If it moves, it can be connected.
 This sessions details how to deal with these new dynamics.
 The concept of loyalty is being reversed: rather than companies looking to identify and reward loyalty customers, it will be the customers who identify, aggregate and reward companies they perceive to be loyal to them.
-This is the ultimate business-customer disruption.
+This is the ultimate business-to-customer transformation.

-The State of Disruption
+The State of Transformation

 The Internet of Things (IoT)